-A common complaint I have heard about the ending parallels the ending to Nagisa's play.
+- A common complaint about the ending parallels the ending to Nagisa's play.
 She sings a happy song at the end and Tomoya says it ruined the emotional buildup.
 And at the end of the series.
 All of the bad things that happened to Tomoya in AS was reversed.
 Some people didn't like that, because the series had been so sad up until that part and then since it was reversed it kind of ruined the emotional buildup according to some people.
-This is fridge Brilliance to me because I think that was intentional.
+This is Fridge Brilliance because it may have been intentional.
 Nagisa brushed off Tomoya's critique because in the end she wanted the play to end on a brighter note.
 And the creators wanted the series to end on a brighter note too.
 And for every person that didn't like that, there was a lot more that did.
 It was the correct choice since the series isn't trying to be sad, it's trying to be touching.
 We see the good and the bad of their lives and we become inspired even.
 Ending the series like that or with Nagisa and Ushio still dead would just make the series depressing rather than touching.
 It would make the series nihilistic rather than hopeful.

-> More like Fridge Hilarious, but in the Visual Novel Kyou complains about all the love letters she's getting from other girls...
-This is probably the result of Tomoya declaring that she is a lesbian in front of their whole class at the start of the sory.
+- More like Fridge Hilarious, but in the Visual Novel Kyou complains about all the love letters she's getting from other girls...
+This is probably the result of Tomoya (falsely) declaring that she is bisexual in front of their whole class at the start of the story.

 - In Episode 2, Kotomi smiles upon seeing Tomoya.
 While on the first viewing, this seems rather unusual, on repeat viewings, you'll come to the conclusion that she recognized Tomoya.